Explore the Annie Maunder Astrographic Telescope (AMAT) at the Royal Observatory and see some of the spectacular images taken.

 This tour combines an insight into the astronomy of the 19th century with what it's like to be an astronomer in the 21st century.
 The tour begins in the lower gallery floor before moving upstairs to see the telescopes and some of the amazing images captured from the heart of Greenwich using a variety of telescopes.
 The astronomer leading the tour can explain how we can use modern digital technology to go beyond what the human eye can see by using a computer-controlled telescope with sensitive, cooled digital cameras.
 The instruments are used to study stars, planets, the Moon, nebula, galaxies and, our star, the Sun.

-Each visitor will receive a photographic memento of their visit and access to the historic site at the Royal Observatory included in the ticket price.
+Each visitor will receive a photographic memento of their visit.
 Please note this is a tour not an observing session.